-Show any net interest received in Box 11 or 12, and any dividends in Box 11A or 12A.
+Show any gross net interest received in Box 11 or 12, and any dividends in Box 11A or 12A.
+Costs incurred in deriving the interest can be deducted before entering the amount in Box 11 or 12.
 This includes interest paid by Inland Revenue.